NakhlehLab/MaCroDNA/Resampling_stability_analyses/CRC_data_analyses/README.md

 # Resampling and stability analyses on colorectal cancer (CRC) data set

 ## Investigating the effect of imbalance in clonal proportions across modalities in CRC patients
-we investigated the effect of deviation from this assumption on the performance of MaCroDNA on the CRC data set.
+We investigated the effect of deviation from this assumption on the performance of MaCroDNA on the CRC data set.
 In particular, for each CRC patient, we performed two experiments that involved resampling the original data sets, resulting in variations in clonal proportions between scDNA-seq and scRNA-seq data.

 ### Random removal of scDNA-seq cells from DNA data
 In this experiment, for each CRC patient, we performed the following test: